 NextChat, also known as ChatGPT-Next-Web, is a cross-platform chat user interface for use with ChatGPT.
 Versions 2.11.2 and prior are vulnerable to server-side request forgery and cross-site scripting.
 This vulnerability enables read access to internal HTTP endpoints but also write access using HTTP POST, PUT, and other methods.
 Attackers can also use this vulnerability to mask their source IP by forwarding malicious traffic intended for other Internet targets through these open proxies.
 As of time of publication, no patch is available, but other mitigation strategies are available.
 Users may avoid exposing the application to the public internet or, if exposing the application to the internet, ensure it is an isolated network with no access to any other internal resources.

-A vulnerability was found in wanglongcn ltcms 1.0.20.
+A vulnerability was found in xujiangfei admintwo 1.0.
 It has been classified as critical.
-Affected is the function multiDownload of the file /api/file/multiDownload of the component API Endpoint.
-The manipulation of the argument file leads to server-side request forgery.
+Affected is an unknown function of the file /resource/add.
+The manipulation of the argument description leads to server-side request forgery.
 It is possible to launch the attack remotely.
 The exploit has been disclosed to the public and may be used.
-NOTE: The vendor was contacted early about this disclosure but did not respond in any way.